-Present your Massachusetts EBT card to receive the discounted rate.
+Present your Massachusetts EBT card to receive the discounted rate for up to 5 people.
 This excellent offer is only valid for MA residents!

-Isabella Stewart Gardner Museum – $2 per person, up to 4 people (visitors under 18 are always free)
+Isabella Stewart Gardner Museum – $2 per person

 A rich, historic art collection awaits inside the Isabella Stewart Gardner Museum.
 The collection includes paintings, sculpture, furniture, drawings, manuscripts, rare books, letters and photographs.
 Items from ancient Rome, Medieval Europe, Renaissance Italy, the Islamic world and so much more are viewable here.

-John F. Kennedy Presidential Library and Museum – $4 per person, up to 4 people (12 and under free)
+John F. Kennedy Presidential Library and Museum – $4 per person

-Explore the exhibits, materials, free educational programs, performing arts series and more at the JFK Presidential Library.
+Explore the exhibits, materials, free educational programs, performing arts series and more at the JFK Presidential Library for just $4 per person (up to 4 people).
+Children 12 and under are always free!
 For more information, please click here.

 Explore the world of science and technology absolutely free at Boston’s Museum of Science.
 With constantly evolving exhibits and programs, the museum features a butterfly garden, summer courses, live presentations and so much more.